Rhl2002/college-code-/README.md

 # DATA STRUCTURES
-# some simplE codes for various data structures and their implementation.
+# some simple codes for various data structures and their implementation.